zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 ### 6.1 Profile Requirements

-A human being who aspires to pilot an Aetherion must be what we designate **Homo Coherentis**—a "complete person" in the deepest sense.
+A human being who aspires to pilot an Aetherion must be what we designate **Homo Coherentis**, a "complete person" in the deepest sense.
 Their profile:

 ```
 HOMO COHERENTIS — PILOT PROFILE